QuantumLabsLtda/adonisjs-cerberus/README.md

 You can handle this errors manually for custom messages.
 Check [Adonis Framework Official Docs](https://adonisjs.com/docs/4.1/) and search for [Error Handling](https://adonisjs.com/docs/4.1/exceptions).

 ## Todo
-- [ ] Add an option in `cerberus:resource` to run permission for every resource in database
+- [x] Add an option in `adonis cerberus:permission` to run permission for every resource in database
 - [ ] Option to create custom permission rights

 ## Credits